 My research interests include a broad array of microscale phenomena, in particular these that can lead to the generation of contrast for ultrasound and photoacoustics.
 Such phenomena often involve cavitation, phase change and heat and mass transfer.
 I also have a keen interest in therapeutic applications of microbubbles for sonoporation, sonoprinting and gene therapy.
 Studying microscale physics also requires a precise control of the particles properties, and in particular their size.
-A significant part of my research activities therefore focuses on production method and precise control of microfluidic production techniques.
-High-speed imaging is a critical tool in such studies.
+Part of my research activities therefore focuses on production methods and precise control of agents created using microfluidics.
+High-speed imaging is a critical tool in such studies and allows for the direct visualization of the response of the contrast agents.
+The recent arrival of ultrafast plane-wave ultrasound technology combined with monodisperse microbubbles opens new possibilities for highly controlled and localized drug delivery and greatly improved diagnostics for personalized medicine.

 UT Research Information System